LolloMagicMagia/Data-Analytics/README.md

 In the second file, we will demonstrate how to apply model explainability techniques—such as SHAP, gradient-based, and value-based methods—in order to understand how a model makes decisions.
 These tools allow us to interpret the model's reasoning process, identify possible errors, and gain insights into its internal logic and decision boundaries.

 Following this explainability section, we will explore two additional applications of the BERT model: machine translation and question answering.
 Although these implementations will be carried out in a simplified manner, they serve as practical examples of how powerful and versatile Transformer-based models like BERT can be across a variety of natural language processing tasks.

+### Sentiment Analysis and Network Analysis on Amazon Italy products
+More info in the folder Projects.